Fuji Outdoor

 Trekking and Hiking on Fuji's Shizuoka Side

-Fuji Outdoor's 1-day guided tours operate from the Shizuoka Prefecture side of Mt.
-Fuji, primarily via the Fujinomiya Trail during the hiking season.
+Mt.
+Fuji Guides' 1-day guided tours operate from the Shizuoka Prefecture side of Mt.
+Fuji, primarily via the Fujinomiya Trail during the main hiking season and the Subashiri Trail outside of the main season.
 While the full-day itinerary for both routes remains consistent, the Fujinomiya trailhead is a slightly longer drive from our Gotemba office but offers a more direct, albeit steeper, ascent.
 The Subashiri trailhead, being somewhat closer, features a longer ascent compensated by a famously faster descent.
-In the event of weather, trail conditions, anticipated crowds, or other safety and enjoyment factors, Fuji Outdoor may select the Subashiri Trail to ensure guests have the most optimal and safest trip possible.
+In the event of weather, trail conditions, anticipated crowds, or other safety and enjoyment factors, we may select the Subashiri Trail to ensure guests have the most optimal and safest trip possible.

 Climbing Mount Fuji is a demanding endeavor.
 It requires strong physical fitness, endurance, and mental preparedness, as you will be ascending and descending the mountain in a single day.
 We recommend that climbers be well-prepared and confident in their physical capabilities to fully enjoy and safely complete the entire climb.

-The Subashiri Trail: The trail begins at the Subashiri 5th Station at approximately 2000 meters (approx. 6,560 feet).
+The Subashiri Trail: The trail begins at the Subashiri 5th Station at approximately 2,000 meters (approx. 6,560 feet) and climbs to the Mount Fuji summit (3,776m / approx. 12,388ft).
 This trail offers a longer, more varied ascent, initially winding through a beautiful forest that provides welcome shade before emerging onto the volcanic landscape, and also takes roughly 5-6 hours to ascend and 3-4 hours to descend.

 The Subashiri Trail also offers unique advantages.
 Its north-east position on Mount Fuji often provides a more wind-protected route and safer passage during certain weather fronts.
 For the descent, Subashiri features less crowded, dedicated descent sections on generally more level ground, leading to a quicker and more comfortable return.
-This culminates in the renowned "Sunabashiri" (sand run), a long, sweeping section of soft volcanic gravel and sand allowing for a thrilling, controlled sand-run down the mountain.
+This culminates in the renowned "Suna-bashiri" (sand run), a long, sweeping section of soft volcanic gravel and sand allowing for a thrilling, controlled sand-run down the mountain.
+Off-season trips (Sep.
+12 - Oct.
+25), the majority of 1-Day Tours will be on the Subashiri Trail.

 Important Considerations for Your 1-Day Tour: